haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Piping

 Almost all of the functions implemented in SignalOperators can be piped.
-This means that instead of passing the first argument that function, you can pipe it using `|>`.
+This means that instead of passing the first argument to a function, you can pipe it using `|>`.
 For example, the two statements below have the same meaning.

 ```julia
 sound1 = signal(sin,ω=1kHz) |> until(5s)